Skip to main content

 Overview

 Marble API uses rate limiting to ensure fair usage and API stability.
-Rate limits are enforced per workspace using a sliding window approach.
+Rate limits are enforced per API key using a sliding window approach.

 Most applications will not hit these limits during normal use, but you should still build in defensive handling for rate limit responses.

-All requests to workspace routes are rate limited per workspace:
+All authenticated requests are rate limited per API key:

 • Limit: 200 requests per 10 seconds

-This means each workspace can make up to 200 requests every 10 seconds before receiving 429 Too Many Requests responses.
+This means each API key can make up to 200 requests every 10 seconds before receiving 429 Too Many Requests responses.

 • Limit: 10 requests per 10 seconds